-- (2.)
+(2.)
 But this passage carries our thought to another aspect of these ethics.
 The Christian Society must penetrate the world around with a holy influence.
 Ye are the light of the world!
 Ye are the salt of the earth!
-The duty of our Lord's disciples is to carry with them an influence which shall pervade social life; and while, with regard to it-its festivities, recreations, diversions-the Christian law strictly demands that all should be so ordered as not to dishonour that Worthy Name by the which ye are called, it - Jas. ii.
-7. not to dishonour that Worthy Name by the which ye are called, it demands also that in the midst of the world, or of that kind of semi-religious life which often comes near to what the New Testament calls the world, a pure and holy example should be set by those who are spiritual.
+The duty of our Lord's disciples is to carry with them an influence which shall pervade social life; and while, with regard to it-its festivities, recreations, diversions-the Christian law strictly demands that all should be so ordered as not to dishonour that Worthy Name by the which ye are called, it demands also that in the midst of the world, or of that kind of semi-religious life which often comes near to what the New Testament calls the world, a pure and holy example should be set by those who are spiritual.